enisz/igdb/src/assets/templates/02-query-builder.md

         $builder
             ->name("Number of games")
             ->endpoint("game")
-            // the default value of count is true,
+            // the default value of count is false
-            // hence it can be called without any parameter
+            // to retrieve the count of the matched records, set it to true
             // ->count(true) has the same result
             ->count();

+            // if you wish to remove the count parameter for any reason later on
+            // you can call the count method with a false parameter
+            // ->count(false)

         // building the query
         $query = $builder->build(true);